-Please note that all teaching in the French Department in fall term 2020 will be conducted through remote methods.
-This may entail different modes of instruction, interaction with students, and marking practices than is normally the case.
+Please note that SFU is transitioning back to campus for fall 2021.
+However, some course sections will continue to be conducted through remote methods.
+This may entail different modes of instruction, interaction with students, and marking practices than are used in the in-person classes.
 It is the instructor's responsibility to adapt their teaching accordingly.

 All applicants must have a valid SIN and, if necessary, a valid work permit.

 TA/TM positions will be posted on the Monday, or next working day, of the tenth week prior to the commencement of the semester (Article XVI.2.a).